Deborah Oluwaseun Odeyemi

-Deborah Oluwaseun Odeyemi (born 21 February 1995) is a Nigerian sprinter who specializes in the 100 metres, 200 metres, 4 x 100 metres and the sprint medley relay.
+Deborah Oluwaseun Odeyemi (born 21 February 1995) is a Nigerian sprinter who specializes in the 100 metres, 200 metres, 4 × 100 metres and the sprint medley relay.
 She competed in the 4 × 100 metres relay event at the 2015 World Championships in Athletics in Beijing, China.

 Doping

 Odeyemi tested positive for the anabolic steroid metenolone in a sample collected at the Nigerian Championship on 30 July 2015.
 Her results from the 2015 World Championships in Athletics were annulled and she was handed a four-year ban from sports.